CosmWasm/docs-deprecated/docs/getting-started/editing-escrow-contract.md

 }
 ```

-You may wonder about the `clone()` in `source: params.message.signer.clone()`.
+You may wonder about the `clone()` in `source: env.message.signer.clone()`.
 This has to do with rust lifetimes.
 If I pass in a variable, I give "ownership" to the other structure and may no longer use it in my code.
-Since I need to access a reference to params later to check expiration, `state.is_expired(&params)`, I must first clone the struct.
-If I did not reference `params` anywhere below, I would not need the `clone`.
+Since I need to access a reference to env later to check expiration, `state.is_expired(&env)`, I must first clone the struct.
+If I did not reference `env` anywhere below, I would not need the `clone`.

 Try to remove the `.clone()` and compile.
 See what your IDE or compile says.